-COmanage Registry is capable of automatically assigning identifiers for members of COs.
-Identifiers may be assigned on demand, or as part of an Enrollment Flow.
+COmanage Registry is capable of automatically assigning identifiers for objects within COs.
+Identifiers may be assigned on demand, as part of an Enrollment Flow, or as part of a Pipeline.
 If you only want to assign identifiers manually (ie: without the help of auto assignment), this page does not apply to you.

 Identifier Assignments generally assume a roman character set (ie: ASCII-7, not UTF-8).